dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     constraint?**

-*   **Literal matcher** or **constant matcher**: The context type schema is the static type of the pattern's value expression.
+*   **Literal matcher** or **constant matcher**: The context type schema is the static type of the pattern's constant value expression.

 *   **Declaration matcher**: The context type schema is the same as the context type schema of the inner binder.